followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Query/3 Methods/avg().md

 ===================================================================

 <!--shortDescription-->
-Calculates the average item value for the current [Query](/Documentation/ApiReference/Data_Layer/Query/), if each Query item has a numeric type.
+Calculates the average item value.
+Takes effect only if data is a numeric array.
 <!--/shortDescription-->

 <!--returnType-->Promise<Number><!--/returnType-->